 This shiny paint is perfect for highlighting details in trim and woodwork.
 It is also the most durable of the finishes and holds up to hard scrubbing.
 It’s a perfect finish for something like the fireplace surround as it highlights the interesting details while making it easy to wipe away the soot.

 The ceiling is often forgotten yet it’s an important part of creating a complete design.

 The most common solution is to paint it bright white, which is a great choice to offset a deep, bold wall color.
 However painting the ceiling with a color can create a bit of interest and actually make the room feel bigger.

 To make the room feel larger, paint the ceiling a shade lighter than the walls.
 A good rule of thumb here is 80% white mixed with 20% of the wall color.
 This is especially good for rooms with vaulted or angular ceilings.

 For a more dramatic statement, go with a darker ceiling.
 This creates a sense of intimacy that is perfect for the dining room or the bedroom.
-When going with a darker color, use a high gloss finish in the paint.
+When going with a darker color, use a high gloss finish.
 This will allow the ceiling to reflect light down onto the space, making the room feel more inviting and less like a cave.

 Still feel stuck picking paint?
 Leave me a comment with your questions, and I’ll be happy to help you with your paint problems!